woai3c/self-learning-english/docs/qa/fe/css.md

 ## Why do we need to initialize CSS styles?

-Because of browser compatibility issues, some tags have different default values in different browsers.
-If CSS is not initialized, the page display might vary between browsers.
-Common initialization styles include removing default styles from tags, such as margin and padding, and setting default font size and font, to ensure consistent display across different browsers.
+Well, we need to initialize CSS styles mainly because of browser compatibility issues.
+You know, different browsers have different default values for some HTML tags.
+If we don't initialize the CSS, the same page might look different across browsers.
+So what we usually do is remove default styles like margins and padding from tags, and set up default font sizes and font families.
+This way, we can make sure our pages look consistent no matter which browser people are using.

 <details>
 <summary>查看中文</summary>